GBKS/opendesign.guide/content/2-the-designers-role.md

 Good design also helps open source alternatives compete more effectively with proprietary software.
 In many cases, open source software may have similar or even superior functionality compared to proprietary alternatives.
 However, if the open source option is difficult to use, many people will stick with the more polished proprietary product.
 By improving the design of open source software, you can help level the playing field and **give users a genuine choice**.

 Design improvements can also make complex functionality more accessible to users.
 Many open source projects are incredibly powerful but can be overwhelming for new users.
-Your design skills can help bridge this gap, making advanced features **more discoverable and easier to use**.
+Your design skills can help bridge this gap, making advanced features **more discoverable and easier to use** and giving users new super powers.

 Lastly, consistent and thoughtful design helps **create a strong, recognizable brand** for the project.
 This can help the project stand out in a crowded field, strengthen the community, and build user trust and loyalty over time.

 ## Success Stories

-Despite the challenges, many designers have made significant impacts in the open source world.
+Designers have made significant impacts in the open source world.
 Their stories can serve as inspiration and show the real difference design can make in these projects.

 Take **[Elementary OS](https://docs.elementary.io/hig/design-philosophy)**, for example.
 This Linux distribution stands out for its focus on design, creating a cohesive and intuitive user experience.
 The Elementary team has shown that open source software can be just as polished and user-friendly as proprietary alternatives.
 Their work has not only made Linux more accessible to non-technical users but has also raised the bar for design in the open source community as a whole.